Yoast/wordpress-seo/readme.txt

 Release Date: June 3rd, 2015

-* Bugfixes:
-	* Fixes a bug where the widgets were removed from every XML file.
-This is now only the case for the sitemaps.
-	* Fixes a bug where validation errors were shown for the wrong variables in the titles and metas settings.
-	* Fixes a bug where the SEO toolbar was broken.
-	* Fixes a few typo's, props [Gary Jones](https://github.com/GaryJones).
-	* Fixes a bug where links in tooltips were not impossible to click.
-	* Fixes a broken link to the permalinks section of the advanced settings, props [Michael Nordmeyer](https://github.com/michaelnordmeyer).
-	* Fixes settings import on multisite.
-	* Fixes a bug where the sitemap could contain datetimes in the wrong timezone.
-	* Fixes a bug where the wrong Facebook user ID was added to the fb:admins meta tag.
-Adding FB admin user id is now a manual process.
-	* Fixed Open Graph and Twitter cards on static posts pages

 * Enhancements:
 	* Contains several accessibility improvements, including 'for' attributes for labels and several links to explanatory articles.
 	* Adds support for creating partial sitemaps with WP CLI, props [Lars Schenk](https://github.com/larsschenk).